Bogdan-Lishchynskiy/jstools-part2/README.md

 #### After clone use in yor terminal next command:
 * npm install - to install dependecies
 * npm run build - to bundle all files to one bundle.js
-* npm run dev - after this command browser will open automatically in http://localhost:8080/
+* npm run server - after this command browser will open automatically in http://localhost:8080/
 ##### Press f12 or inspect in devtools in console you will see all task